CupidonSauce173/PigFriends/README.md

 ### Translation Class

 Simple class to translate messages from the langKeys.ini.
-You can call it via Translation::Translate($messageIndex,
+You can call it via Utils::Translate($messageIndex,
 $keys); Will return null or a string.

 ### Future features